-Full House Refurbishment
+Full House Renovation

 Planning Permission in Finchley can be a challenge for such a large amount of work.
 Planning Approval for the extensions was fine, but the loft conversion added gable-ends and dormers, making the roof much bigger to get 2 new bedrooms and bathroom.